May 2017 Kabul bombing: Attack

 Injuries were reported among the Japanese and German diplomatic missions.
-Various embassies sustained damage to their buildings.
+The Japanese, German and French embassies all sustained damage to their buildings.

 Responsibility

 No group immediately claimed responsibility for the attack.
 Both the Taliban and Islamic State had claimed responsibility for earlier Kabul bombings in 2017, although the former issued a statement denying responsibility for the attack.
 The National Directorate of Security (NDS) claimed that the blast was planned by the Afghan insurgent group Haqqani Network, and reiterated allegations that those elements had support and presence across the border in Pakistan.
 Pakistan's Foreign Ministry spokesman, Nafees Zakaria, rejected the Afghan allegations as "baseless".